World Baseball Classic keeps growing despite injury risks

 MIAMI (AP) — Shohei Ohtani’s strikeout of Mike Trout, Trea Turner’s go-ahead, eighth-inning grand slam against Venezuela, Japan’s walk-off semifinal win and Mexico’s comeback from a four-run deficit against Puerto Rico will be replayed over and over.

-Edwin Díaz’s season-ending knee injury and Jose Altuve’s broken finger will be discussed all year, too.
+Edwin Díaz’s season-ending knee injury and Jose Altuve’s broken thumb will be discussed all year, too.

 This year’s World Baseball Classic left lasting memories, 47 games over two weeks that restored Japan’s supremacy and reinforced Ohtani’s unmatched ability while expanding the sport’s global footprint.